About | Theme | Eligibility Criteria | Prizes | Timeline | Proposal Submission Form |

 To be eligible to submit a proposal, you must meet the following criteria:

-• You have a draft of your final project (e.g. capstone, thesis, or dissertation), including findings and conclusions.
+- You at least have a draft of your final project (e.g. capstone, thesis, or dissertation), including findings and conclusions.

-• Only one member of a capstone project team may submit a proposal.
-If the proposal is selected, the same student who submitted the proposal must be the presenter.
+- Only one member of a capstone project team may submit a proposal.
+If the proposal is selected, the same student who submitted the proposal must be the presenter for the online preliminary round.
+The same applies to the in-person competition.

 3MT competitions are intended for graduate students who are ready to present their capstone, thesis, or dissertation work, rather than for works-in-progress.
 If you are at an earlier stage with your research, we encourage you to submit proposals to Scholars’ Studio to present your work.